 There Are Other Types of Accounts Available

-Other types of accounts exist that are similar to traditional savings accounts.
+Other types of accounts exist.
 Here are a few more options to keep in mind:

 - Online-only savings accounts are growing in popularity.
 Instead of a brick-and-mortar bank to go to, the funds and transactions are held electronically.
 This can mean lower costs and competitive interest rates.